People Who are Problem Solvers Don’t Need A Resume

 - Do you feel physically drained and or mentally stagnant?

-- Is there a lot of confusion, concern, worry, or fear – either your own or in your team, about the consequences if you fail to solve the situation?
+- Is there a lot of confusion or fear on your team about the consequences of a failed solution?

 Problem Solving Requires A Good Self-Balance